Earthmark/React-Neos/README.md

 npm install react
 ```

-## Examples
+## Common Patterns

+### Launching a `react-neos` server

-For all of the below examples there is a small piece of boilerplate that does the server setup part of this process, it looks like this:
+In general it is suggested all `react-neos` consumers use the same boilerplate as below, this is a launch file that does the server setup part of this process, it looks like this:

 `>> index.js`
 ```jsx